Search

 The linked video recording was performed by Airi Yoshioka (violin), Maria Lambros (viola), Gita Ladd (cello), and Audrey Andrist (piano).

-Click here to view a performance (YouTube).
+Click here to view the performance.

 Arithmosofia-Arithmoplixia (2003)